vigo/cvepreserve/README.md

 # CVE Preserve

 Few days ago, (*Feb 22, 2025*) [Mehmet][01] [asked][02] for contribution to his
 project.
-I tried to implement a proof of concept version, it kinda looks working.
+I implemented a proof-of-concept version, and it seems to be working.

 Parent project can be found: